Post-Doctoral Research Associates

 Dr Alessia Meneghin, Faculty of History (October 2013 – August 2016)

-Abigail Brundin is Reader in Early Modern Literature and Culture in the Department of Italian, Faculty of Modern and Medieval Languages, and a Fellow of St Catharine’s College.
+Abigail Brundin is Reader in Early Modern Literature and Culture in the Faculty of Modern and Medieval Languages, and a Fellow of St Catharine’s College.
 She specialises in the literature and culture of Italy in the renaissance and early modern periods.
 She has published on women writers in the first age of print, on literature and religious reform, including censorship and the first Indexes of Prohibited Books, on convent poetry, and on the English engagement with Italy through the Grand Tour.
-For the Domestic Devotions project she is interested in mapping the production of vernacular devotional literature across the three regions under investigation, in order to understand how people bought and consumed devotional books at all levels of society.
+For the Domestic Devotions project she worked to map the production of vernacular devotional literature across the three regions under investigation, in order to understand how people bought and consumed devotional books at all levels of society.

-Mary Laven is Reader in Early Modern History in the Faculty of History, and a Fellow of Jesus College.
+Mary Laven is Professor of Early Modern History in the Faculty of History, and a Fellow of Jesus College.
 Her publications hitherto have focused on nuns, Jesuits, and the Counter-Reformation.
-She is keen now to turn her attention to domestic devotion, and to consider religious renewal before the Council of Trent.
-Particular interests include material culture, miracles, and the Marche.
+Her work for the project considers religious renewal before the Council of Trent, with a Particular focus on material culture, miracles, and the Marche.

 Maya Corry gained a BA in History from Oxford, and an MA in the History of Art from the Courtauld Institute.
 She recently completed her doctorate at the University of Oxford, titled: ‘Masculinity and spirituality in Renaissance Milan: the role of the beautiful body in the art of Leonardo da Vinci and the Leonardeschi’.
 Whilst at Oxford, she held the position of Graduate Teaching and Research Scholar in Early Modern History for Oriel College.
 Maya’s research interests encompass the social and cultural history of early modern Italy, particularly with regard to gender, the body, beauty, age, religious devotion, and interactions between beholders and artworks.
 She has an article published in the November 2013 issue of the journal Gender & History, titled ‘The alluring beauty of a Leonardesque ideal: masculinity and spirituality in Renaissance Milan’.
 She is now Stipendiary Lecturer in History at the University of Oxford.

 Marco Faini holds a Laurea from the University of Pavia and a PhD in Italian Studies from the University of Urbino ‘Carlo Bo’.
 He has been awarded post-docs from the University of Urbino (2005, 2007, 2011, 2012) and the University of Bergamo (2010).
 In 2009-2010 he was awarded a one-year fellowship at the Herzog August Bibliothek, Wolfenbüttel.
 He has been an adjunct professor of Philology and Dante Studies at the University of Urbino, and a visiting professor of Italian Renaissance Literature at the Westfälische-Wilhelms Universität, Münster.
 He specialises in early modern Italian literature.
 His research interests to date have included heroic and mock-heroic poetry, macaronic and comic literature, emblems and imprese, and biblical epic.
-He has now holds the Andrew W. Mellon Fellowship at Villa I Tatti, Florence and next year will be Instructor of Italian at the Eastman School of Music, University of Rochester.
+After finishing his post in Cambridge, Marco held the Andrew W. Mellon Fellowship at Villa I Tatti, Florence.
+In the academic year 2017-18 he is Instructor of Italian at the Eastman School of Music, University of Rochester.

 After being awarded her PhD from the University of St Andrews in 2011, Alessia Meneghin won a one-year Fellowship from the Society for Renaissance Studies to continue her research into shopping by ordinary people in late-medieval Prato and Florence.
 In 2012 was appointed Assistant Investigator on the ARC-funded project, directed by Dr Nicholas Eckstein (University of Sydney), on The Anatomy and Physiology of Renaissance Florence: The Dynamics of Social Change in the Fifteenth Century.
 Alessia is particularly interested in the social history of the rigattieri, the used-cloth dealers in fifteenth-century Florence.
 The results of her current research are in the process of being published in a series of articles in peer-reviewed journals.
 She is particularly interested in analyzing the social mobility, living standards and consumption practices of the lower groups of society, and has to date focussed on late medieval and early Renaissance Florence.
 To this end she has been investigating material culture, and the circulation of objects disseminated down the social scale, with a particular focus on cheap clothing and accessories.
 She has recently been appointed Ahmanson Fellow at Villa I Tatti, Florence researching social and geographical mobility in Early Renaissance Florence.

-Irene Galandra Cooper has completed her PhD at Jesus College, University of Cambridge, under the supervision of Dr Mary Laven in the History Faculty, and is continuing to support the team as a Research Assistant.
+Irene Galandra Cooper completed her PhD, which explores the materiality of devotion in Cinquecento Naples, at Jesus College, University of Cambridge, under the supervision of Dr Mary Laven in the History Faculty, and continued to support the team as a Research Assistant until September 2017.
 Irene completed a BA in Italian Literature and History of Art in Italy at the ‘Universita’ degli Studi’ in Pavia.
-Irene went on to devote her studies and work experiences in the History of Art.
 She completed an MA at the Courtauld Institute of Art in London, for which she studied and catalogued Italian fourteenth-century gilded-glass reliquaries.
 Irene subsequently followed her object-focused interests and worked for the Wallace Collection, London, for the National Gallery in London as the winner of the ‘Neil MacGregor scholarship for young researchers’, for the Courtauld Institute as a Research Assistant in the Medieval Art Department with Professor Joanna Cannon, and for the Fitzwilliam Museum in Cambridge as a Research Assistant in the Department of Applied Arts, helping to catalogue their collections of Italian ceramic and bronze statuettes.
-Irene’s PhD, which explores the materiality of devotion in Cinquecento Naples, is funded by a European Research Council synergy grant as part of the interdisciplinary project Domestic Devotions: the Place of Piety in the Italian Renaissance Home, 1400-1600.
-She has convened the graduate seminar series on material culture, Things: (Re)constructing the Material World, funded by CRASSH.
+She convened the graduate seminar series on material culture, Things: (Re)constructing the Material World, funded by CRASSH.

 Zuzanna Sarnecka is a lecturer in Art History at the University of Warsaw.
 Her doctoral thesis at the University of Cambridge, under the supervision of Professor Deborah Howard as a part of the Domestic Devotions project, focused on the devotional and artistic significance of glazed terracotta sculpture in the Marche.
 In May 2017 she was awarded an annual START grant by the Foundation for Polish Science.
 She has recently published on Luca della Robbia’s devotional reading in relation to his reliefs (Artibus et Historiae, no. 74, 2016).
 Her other publications include: The Agency of Things in Medieval and Early Modern Art: Materials, Power and Manipulation, eds.
 Jurkowlaniec G. – Matyjaszkiewicz I., – Sarnecka Z. (eds.), New York and London (forthcoming July 2017), ‘The Identity of Wooden Crucifixes in the Culture of the Fifteenth-Century Umbria’, Arte Medievale, 2014, Artistic Translations Between Fourteenth and Sixteenth Centuries.
 Proceedings, Sarnecka Z. – Fedorowicz-Jackowska A. (eds.), (Warsaw: 2013).

 Rachel Burgess grew up in Cambridge, but also spent a year living in Sorrento as a child.
 She has a first-class degree in French and Italian from the University of Leicester, with a year studying abroad at the universities of Besançon in France and Turin in Italy.
 After graduating, she returned to Cambridge and worked for several years in finance in local manufacturing companies, qualifying as a management accountant.
-She enjoys being part of such an interesting and dynamic project team allowing her to combine her love of Italian with her organisational skills.
-She will be manages the day-to-day administration of the project, compiling and editing the bibliography and image database, and arranging seminars and conferences.
-In addition, she has worked alongside the team at the Fitzwilliam to plan the exhibition and produce accompanying publications.
+She has enjoyed being part of such an interesting and dynamic project team allowing her to combine her love of Italian with her organisational skills.
+She managed the day-to-day administration of the project, compiling and editing the bibliography and image database, and arranging seminars and conferences.
+In addition, she worked alongside the team at the Fitzwilliam to plan the exhibition and produce accompanying publications.
+Rachel is now working in new roles in the University of Cambridge.